 Computer technology-such as social media-provide a powerful infrastructure role in our society, including influencing the economy and politics.
-Technological tools, social institutions and human roles are not independent fixed entities.
 Ekbia and Nardi (2017) suggest that the very nature of capitalism is being transformed as people turn to online sources of information generated by unpaid participants.
 Companies can produce new products without having to supply manuals and training, as these are provided by the public through YouTube videos and product reviews.
 Other corporations provide information services through apps like Siri, Google, Alexa or FaceBook, which rely on volunteer-generated information like Wikipedia and the WorldWideWeb.
 This shifts labor costs from corporate wages to the unpaid public-from the producer to the consumer.
 Economically, this can be seen as a new strategy of capital to reduce its production costs.
-Consumer inputs are monetized by software giants like FaceBook, Amazon, Apple, Microsoft and Google for use by corporate and political targeting.
+Consumer inputs are monetized by software giants like FaceBook and Google for use by corporate and political targeting.